gilbruno/SolidityVoting/README.md

 ✔️ Should see an event emitted : _VoterRegistered_ <br>
 ✔️ Should see a revert message when a voter that is not the owner add a voter<br>
 ✔️ Owner should be able to add voter<br>
-✔️ should see the workflow status unchanged after adding a voter<br>
+✔️ Should see the workflow status unchanged after adding a voter<br>
 ✔️ Should not be possible to register a duplicate voter (We test that a voter mus be unique) <br>
 ✔️ Should see that a voter newly created is registered <br>
 ✔️ Should see that a voter newly created has not voted yet <br>